threepointone/disto/README.md

 // notice the conspicuous lack of a .setState()

-// The dispatcher uses the facebook dispatcher under the hood, with a nicer api for these stores.

 // Actions can be whatever you please.
 // We include a helper to make debug friendly action collections
 // It's quite funky.
 See the unit tests and examples for more details.